Creamfields (2004 album): Music

 In many ways, Creamfields marked a return to the "epic" trance style Oakenfold had popularised in the 1990s on mixes such as Goa Mix (1994) and Perfecto Fluoro (1996).
 The opening track is Li Kwan's "Point Zero", albeit in a remixed form known as "Point Zero 2004", is a nod to Goa Mix, which features the same track as its third track.
 The second song on the album, "I Found U" by the production duo of music producer Mike Burns and Mark Lewis known as Interstate, was later released as a single and made a big impact among fans, reaching number one in several countries.
 The song was written for the album and had not previously been released.
 The pace is slightly increased with Duran & Aytek’s "First Sight", which has Balearic influences.
 The "typically uplifting elements of trance" are brought into the mix with "Clear Blue" from Markus Schulz presents Elevation, whose beat has been described as "infectious".
-Paul Oakenfold's mix of Carlos Vives's "Como Tu" was described as "delicious combination of worldbeat chant and dancefloor drama," and "truly symphonic in feel.
+Paul Oakenfold's mix of Carlos Vives's "Como Tu" was described as a "delicious combination of worldbeat chant and dancefloor drama," and "truly symphonic in feel.
 Fundamentally trance in sound, it’s structured in a very progressive way.
 The subtle nuances of this track would be lost in a big arena but emphasised in a small club."
 By the appearance of "12" by Tilt, the mix reaches strong progressive trance territory with a slightly darker twist.
-Like the aforementioned Goa Mix and Perfecto Fluoro, film dialogue also appears the album, here in the shape of Quivver's "Space Manoeuvres", which contains samples of speech from the 1998 movie Dark City.
+Like the aforementioned Goa Mix and Perfecto Fluoro, film dialogue also appears in the album, here in the shape of Quivver's "Space Manoeuvres", which contains samples of speech from the 1998 movie Dark City.

 On the second disc, Oakenfold "discovers breaks, bleeps, and bloops for the first part of the set, works steadily up to his epic U2 remix, and exits with a couple reliable stompers."
 The song opens with the progressive breaks of "Ocean of Love" by Suzy Solar.
 Pinkbox Special's "Nice Guys Finish Last", the third track on the disc, was noted for managing "to maintain the so far prog breaks feel within the mix," with the pace speeding up with the next track, Lemon 8's remix of Girl Nobody's "Cages".
 Stel & Good Newz’s "Particle" has an "atmospheric breakdown leading into an uplifting tone."
 The tenth and eleventh tracks on the disc are both "2004 Mixes" by Oakenfold created exclusively for the compilation.
 The first of these, a remix of U2's 2000 single "Beautiful Day", is sometimes seen as the disc's highlight.